-i.
-Epoxy flooring: For renovations with existing exposed concrete flooring in the auditorium, apply a two-component, high performance, polyamide-epoxy coating.
+Epoxy flooring: For renovations with existing exposed concrete flooring, apply a two-component, high performance, polyamide-epoxy coating.
 Primer and finish coat shall be compatible and by the same manufacturer.
 Clean and prepare substrate according to manufacturer's specifications to ensure proper bonding.